 If the first child has Down syndrome, the mother has to go for medical and geneticist consultation because the second child shouldn’t also have Down syndrome.
-So high-risk mother need to be identified.
+So high-risk mothers need to be identified.
 In Translocation Down Syndrome cases, the mother may even be asked to avoid a second birth.

 You may also like: The basics of ADHD explained

 What happens to a person with Down syndrome?